thogr/bedede/README.md

 ### State-based tests

-State-based tests is when you define the expected behavior of a system in terms of a state machine.
+State-based testing is when you define the expected behavior of a system in terms of a state machine.
 That's just like model based testing.
-But in this frame work you define the states as classes, and it's actions as methods.
+But in this frame work you define the states as classes, and its actions as methods.
 The tests are the written as given-when-then rules.
 The `given(S1.class).when(it->it.action()).then(S2.class)` syntax defines an expected transition from state S1 to S2 when the `action()` is performed.
 As the `action()` method is defined in the S1 class it can only be performed in state S1.

 Example: